GEI BEAR (GEI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GEI BEAR Historical Price

-According to the latest data gathered on GEI BEAR live price page, the current price of GEI BEAR is 0.003097USD.
+According to the latest data gathered on GEI BEAR live price page, the current price of GEI BEAR is 0.002942USD.
 The circulating supply of GEI BEAR(GEI) is

 In the past 24 hours, GEI BEAR has shown a price movement of